-What’s more, Curvo also provides Carle price benchmarking, merged right within the Curvo tool, which gives the hospital, even more, opportunity to negotiate effectively.
+What’s more, Curvo also provides Carle price benchmarking merged right within the Curvo tool, giving the hospital even more opportunity to negotiate effectively.

 “With Curvo, now I feel I ALWAYS have a tool to find an opportunity.
 I always have ideas [for supply chain cost savings] to share with administrators and surgeons,” Ms. Schmidt said.